• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-It’s the season of sales and discounts: but does that mean that you should be offering discounts on your copywriting services?
-Let’s dig into exactly what discounting your copywriting means for building your business.
-Read on…
+There are certain times of year (Black Friday, in particular!) where it can feel like every business is running discounts.
+But does that mean you should be discounting your copywriting services?
+Let’s dig into exactly what discounting copywriting services means for building your business.

-But when it comes to services, there really isn’t a margin of markup.
+When it comes to most services, there really isn’t a margin of markup.
 The rate you charge is the rate you charge.
+So, when you offer a discount, you’re actually cutting into your own earnings.

 From time to time, you may decide to negotiate that rate with a particular client for some reason, but by and large, your rate doesn’t exactly have a lot of wiggle room.